 Does the Investment Fit My Goals?

 Similarly, you buy investments because you want them to have a certain result.
-People often loose site of this.

 - Capital Preservation